Skip to content ↓

 If you do not feel that your child is progressing as you expected, come in and see us.

-Make an appointment with the class teacher, SENCO or come and see the Inclusion Manager.
+Make an appointment with the class teacher or come and see the SENCO.

 Jake Telford